jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Fuse our ideologies via a shared mission.
 Set the Progressives—who love being weird and creative—loose but focus their creativity to inventing an Internet Age civilization.
 Let the Conservatives—who love to build things for profit—be free, but make sure they only earn money when they build the new and improved civilization Progressives imagine.

 The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
 Pain is Life's way of telling individuals to change their behavior before it's too late.
-Prior revolutions made sure human civilization advanced validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of power.
+Prior revolutions made sure human civilization validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of power to climb ladders in the game of evolution.

 We know have frontline feedback mechanisms in place for our military, legislature, executive, and consumer markets.
 While not perfect, we can tell our President what we think, we can critize our generals, we can vote on laws, and decide what products to buy.
 This means, like a violinst contending for first chair, we can peacefully fight back against antagonists when they use their position to prevent evolution.